AlissonSeraphim/DermaDose-page/README.md

 - HTML5: The basic structure of the page was developed using HTML5.
 - CSS3 (TailwindCSS): The TailwindCSS framework was used to style the page, giving it a modern and responsive look.
-- JavaScript: Some interactions and animations on the page were implemented using JavaScript.

 ## How to Contribute